What Is An Escalation Clause, And Should You Use One When Making An Offer?

-If you’re looking to buy a home right now, you’ll want to have some tools at your disposal to stay ahead of the competition.
-After all, nobody wants to find their dream home only to lose it in a bidding war.
+If you’re looking to buy a home, you’ll want to have some tools at your disposal to stay ahead of the competition.
+After all, nobody wants to find their dream home, only to lose it in a bidding war.

-One effective strategy you can use to avoid this scenario is called an escalation clause.
-This blog post will outline what an escalation clause, or escalator clause, is and when it makes sense to use one.
-It’s a vital tool for home buyers that will help them compete against another buyer’s offer.
+One effective strategy for avoiding this scenario is what’s known as an escalation clause.
+Let’s explore what an escalation clause is and when it makes sense to use one.
+It’s a vital tool for a home buyer, capable of helping them compete against another buyer’s offer.

-For instance, an escalation clause may state that the buyer is willing to pay a certain price for the home.
-But, if a competing offer is received, the buyer will increase that offer up to a predetermined limit.
+For instance, an escalation clause may state that you are willing to pay a certain price for a home.
+But if a competing offer is received, you’ll raise your offer up to a predetermined limit.

 An escalation clause is typically added when a buyer and their real estate agent assume that a property will receive multiple offers.
-It’s a good way to ensure that your bid is the highest bid on a property.
+It’s a good way to attempt ensuring that your bid is the highest bid on a property.

-The clause sounds simple in theory, but in reality there are a number of details to work out.
+The clause sounds simple in theory, but in reality, a number of details must be worked out.
 And even if you add an escalation clause to a contract, it’s not a guarantee you’ll get to buy the property.

-How Do Escalation Clauses In Real Estate Work?
+How Does An Escalation Clause In Real Estate Work?

 If you’re buying a home in a competitive real estate market, an escalation clause in your offer can increase your chances of outbidding other home buyers.